AnushkaKulkarni/idiomGame/README.md

 # idiom-game
-This quick choose your own adventure Idiom Game allows users to spend an idiomatic weekend with fun decisions.
+This quick choose your own adventure game allows users to spend a lazy afternoon making idiomatic decisions.